For Better or For Worse: Lawrence comes out

 Michael Boncoeur, a friend of Johnston's, was murdered in Toronto in 1991.
-Although the murder was not over Boncoeur's homosexuality, there were some homophobic attitudes in the media coverage of it, and Johnston felt that a gay character should be brought into the strip to help combat anti-gay stereotypes and discrimination.
+Although the murder was not due to Boncoeur's homosexuality, there were some homophobic attitudes in the media coverage of it, and Johnston felt that a gay character should be brought into the strip to help combat anti-gay stereotypes and discrimination.

 In April 1993, Lawrence Poirier's coming out generated controversy, with readers opposed to homosexuality threatening to cancel newspaper subscriptions.
 Johnston also received supportive mail, generally from social workers and politicians, who praised her for her realism and avoiding vulgarity.
 Readers who believed a gay character was inappropriate for a family-oriented strip wrote Johnston many letters.
 While a few were vicious, Johnston said that many who opposed the story arc did so poignantly.
 She said one that was particularly hurtful was from a longtime fan who said she felt it was against her conscience to continue reading the strip; the woman's letter had no foul remarks, but the envelope contained returned yellowed FBoFW strips the fan had kept on her refrigerator.
 Over 100 newspapers (including New Hampshire's Union Leader) ran replacement strips during this part of the story or cancelled the comic altogether.
 Much more favourable was the article "Coming Out in the Comic Strips", by David Applegate, editor of the Comic & Fantasy Art Amateur Press Association, which ran in Hogan's Alley No. 1.
 The next year, Lawrence introduced his boyfriend, giving rise to another, though smaller, uproar.

 Explaining her decision to have Lawrence come out as gay, Johnston said that she had found the character, one of Michael's closest friends, gradually "harder and harder to bring... into the picture".
 Since the Pattersons are an average family in an average neighbourhood, she felt it only natural to introduce this element in Lawrence's character and have the characters deal with it.
 After two years of development, Johnston contacted her editor, Lee Salem.
 Salem advised Johnston to send the strips well ahead of time so that he could review the plot and suggest any necessary changes.
 So long as there was no overt or licentious material, and Johnston was fully aware of what she was doing, Universal Press would support the action.
 Johnston's personal reflections on Lawrence, an excerpt from the comic collection It's the Thought That Counts..., are included on the strip's official webpage.